 Sipping fungi for health reasons has been done for thousands of years in the East, and recently Western wellness insiders have been brewing the earthy little, grow-in-the-dark spores for things like stress-reduction, immunity, and a long list of health benefits.
 (None of which are associated with the hallucinogenic variety that we know of, just FYI.)

 In part, this trend is due to increased availability of mushrooms that lend themselves to beverages.
-Four Sigma Foods, a Finnish brand that specializes in mushroom tea, recently relocated its headquarters to Los Angeles and is in the process of making its products available all over California and New York.
+Four Sigma Foods, a Finnish brand that specializes in mushroom tea, which relocated its headquarters to Los Angeles in 2015 and has made its products available across the US.
 (It’s already available in 21 other countries.)

 Mushrooms like reishi are adaptogens, explains Cap Beauty’s Kerrilynn Pamer, meaning they help your body manage stress.
-(Turmeric is another adaptogen.)
 “They respond to what our systems need through the miracle of plant intelligence, supporting you from the inside out,” she says.
 Want to learn more?
 Keep reading to find out the benefits of sipping mushroom tea.

 What is mushroom tea and its benefits?
 Scroll down for everything you need to know.